josealv23/chip-seq_pipeline/README.md

 - [R and Rscript](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/Rscript.html) - R is an open source free software environment for statistical computing and graphics.
 Rscript is the R package that is offered for scripting front-end for R, to be used in #! scripts and other scripting applications.

 - [SGE](http://genomics.princeton.edu/support/grids/sge.shtml) - SGE, Sun Grid Engine, is an open source distributed computing management system.
 It is through SGE commands that jobs are submitted, monitored, deleted, and otherwise managed.
 In order for SGE to work properly, the SGE_ROOT environment variable must be set appropriately for the cluster you are using.

+#### Additional preanalysis

+Additionally, we recommend you to ensure your samples have enough quality before submitting a job with this pipeline.
+This step is not mandatory, but we highly encourage you to run an analysis of your samples using software like FastQC:

+- [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) - FastQC gives general quality metrics about your reads.
+It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C).
+You get information about adapter contamination and other overrepresented sequences.

 ## **Usage**